 Every organization has its own inherent culture that makes it unique.
 Sometimes, these unsaid rules, values, and practices that are unique to the culture simply need to be formalized.
 For example, Twitter has a quarterly ‘Hack week’ that allows employees to explore their own ideas.
 Netflix offers unlimited vacation days to its employees, right from the beginning.
 Identifying what makes you unique is useful to ensure consistency as the organization grows globally.

 Dial-up the Good; Dial-down the Bad

-Certain aspects of the culture might need to be dialed up to accommodate future growth, while some things need to be dialed down.
+Certain aspects of the culture might need to be dialled up to accommodate future growth, while some things need to be dialled down.
 For instance, if the organisation has a naturally dynamic culture, this quality might hold it in good stead during a growth phase.
 However, a lack of discipline in accounting practices will need to be fixed.

 Define the Culture

 Involve both HR and leadership to arriving at an accurate articulation of the culture through a consultative approach.
-Some questions that need to be asked: What are the core values of the organisation that are non-negotiable?
+Some questions need to be asked: What are the non-negotiable core values of the organisation?
 What are the principles that govern the operations of the organisation on a day-to-day basis?
 How well is the culture aligned with the organisation’s business goals?

 Walk the Talk

 Any exercise to safeguard organisational culture in times of growth can only be successful if leaders champion it wholeheartedly.
 Getting leaders to truly live the non-negotiable aspects of the culture on the ground is hard work.

 Have a Clear Framework